OTT Advertising—Everything You Need to Know About Over the Top

 As the digital world evolved, this well-known cybersecurity company struggled to adapt to a new business model.

 Specifically, the cost of customer acquisition was outpacing gains in revenue.
 The company turned to OTT advertising to take advantage of cross-device targeting with real-time optimizations.
-As a result, they lowered acquisition costs by 20% with 4.5x ROAS and a 57% incremental OTT conversion rate.
+As a result of their OTT campaign, they lowered acquisition costs by 20% with 4.5x ROAS and a 57% incremental OTT conversion rate.

 Financial education app achieves a 2X conversion rate

-As a fintech company, all eyes were on the cost-per-acquisition (CPA) as this company tested out OTT ads.
+As a fintech company, all eyes were on the cost-per-acquisition (CPA) as this company tested out OTT advertising campaigns.
 With a combination of audience profiling, incremental reach, cross-device optimization, and real-time management, the company doubled its conversion rate while reducing CPA

 5 best practices for streaming advertising